Saltillo's Summer Fair (Feria) It's Not Bad

-As an American having only lived here in Saltillo, Coahuila, for less than a year I often find pleasant cultural surprises in my new home town.
-Though the border to Texas is only about three hours away, the cultures of the US and Mexico are worlds apart.
+As an American having only lived for less than a year in Saltillo, Coahuila, I often find pleasant cultural surprises in my new home town.
+Though the border to Texas is only about three hours away, the cultures of the U.S. and Mexico are worlds apart.
 It certainly staggers in comparison to the cultural variances between the United States' other neighbor Canada.

 As an expatriate I moved here to immerse myself in a different culture, but I often find myself looking for scenery that reminds me of my home country.
 Mexico's summer ferias are perfect mix of the North American county fair theme and a uniquely Mexican culture center with hints of other Latin American influence.

-The arts and crafts venders as well as the stop-and-go eateries come from far and wide.
+The arts and craft vendors, as well as the stop-and-go eateries, come from far and wide.
 Merchants from all over Mexico, the Caribbean, Central America and other parts set up to sell their goods to fair goers.
-I ate Korean sweet bread across the walkway from a Cuban garb vender.
+I ate Korean sweet bread across the walkway from a Cuban garb vendor.
 Indigenous Mexicans also set up shop wearing their traditional clothing and selling jewelry and other crafts.

-At the main stage play Mexican bands that I hear every day on the radio.
-Groups such as Banda Jerez, Los Titanes de Durango, and Sonora Dinamita play popular genres such as: Banda, music originating from central Mexico identifiable by their implementation of brass instruments; also the more popular style of music in Saltillo’s home northern region of Mexico, Norteña is easy to spot because it usually has an accordion playing; and Cumbia music originating from Columbia and Panama, has an identifiable Caribbean/Latin rhythm that's accented with maracas for percussion.
+At the main stage I heard many Mexican bands that I hear every day on the radio.
+Groups such as Banda Jerez, Los Titanes de Durango, and Sonora Dinamita play popular genres: Banda music originates from central Mexico and is identifiable by the implementation of brass instruments.
+It is the more popular style of music in the northern Saltillo region of Mexico.
+Norteña is easy to spot because it usually has an accordion playing.
+Cumbia music originates from Columbia and Panama, and has an identifiable Caribbean/Latin rhythm that's accented with maracas for percussion.
 Whether streaming from the performers on stage or blaring from the speakers at a carnival game, there's plenty of music to go around at the feria.

 Speaking of the carnival games, this was something that deviated very little from my North American experience.
 Not a week before first visiting the feria I was at the Circus Circus casino in Las Vegas on vacation.
 I saw the same games and prizes here in Saltillo, but for a fraction of the price.
 And there were no token or ticket bureaucracies involved.
-A game that would cost two dollars in tokens to play in the US was only 10 pesos, or about 80 cents US.
-I was happy to see in this aspect most things were about one third the price of what I pay north of the border.
+A game that would cost two dollars in tokens to play in the U.S. was only 10 pesos, or about 80 cents.
+I was happy to see most things were about one third the price I pay north of the border.

-The Feria of Saltillo is definitely worth your time and money to check out if you're in the area.
+The Feria of Saltillo is definitely worth your time and money if you're in the area.
 I plan to stop by a couple more times this summer for the live music alone.
-It runs from July 12th to August 5th here in Saltillo, Coah., at the Teatro del Pueblo.
-It’s also a nice consideration that the admission proceeds go to a long list of non-profit groups.
+It usually runs from mid-July through early August 5th here in Saltillo, and takes place at the Teatro del Pueblo.
+And, what makes it better, the admission proceeds go to a long list of non-profit groups.

 Saltillo is a city of only 650k people.
-Like the US the more people in the area, the bigger and better the fair.
-The ferias happen are all over Mexico from June to September.
-Inquire locally through radio, bill boards and newspaper to find your feria.
+Like the U.S. the more people in the area, the bigger and better the fair.
+Ferias take place all over Mexico from June to September.
+Inquire locally to find a feria near you.